-Having co-founded the company SSEYO in 1990 we then started building Koan and sent out the first Betas in 1992 - over 23 years ago, and way before the genre was ever called "Generative Music" (in fact, before that we used to call it "Koan Music")!
+Having co-founded the company SSEYO in 1990 we then started building the SSEYO Koan Music Engine (SKME) and SSEYO Koan branded apps that wrapped it.
+We sent out the first SSEYO Koan app Betas in 1992 - over 24 years ago, and way before the genre was ever called "Generative Music" (in fact, before that we used to call it "Koan Music")!

 We published Koan Plus in 1994 and, at about the time in 1995 as we were readying Koan Pro V1.0 for release, we were lucky enough to bring it to the attention of Brian Eno.
 In autumn 1995 Eno started working with Koan Pro (now superceded by Noatikl) culminating in the 1996 release of Generative Music 1 with SSEYO Koan Software.

 Following that SSEYO published the Koan X "Drag 'n' Mix" Generative Music mixer and a couple of Koan content titles, Niskala by Jamuud (composed/recorded in 96) and Float by Timothy Didymus (composed/recorded in 1995/96), and then the cool Koan Essentials Morphing Drum and Bass with SF2 and WAV samples licenced from Zero-G.

 A number of internet and mobile developments ensued for Koan between 1997 and 2002, a crucial one being that we added to the SKME an integral sound engine called the SSEYO Koan Sound Engine (SKSE).

 In 2002 SSEYO was then acquired by Tao Group, at which point SSEYO Koan sadly passed away (it's gone, meaning it's not been developed or supported since 2002).
 As SSEYO Koan's developers, though, we (Intermorphic) got back all the SSEYO IP in 2008 and have now retired it.